Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Experimental Results

 \subsection{Ablation Study}

-In this study, we investigate the effects of thermal image normalization methods.
-The normalization method of the visible image is straightforward because the visible image has an 8bit representation.
-And usually, the color or intensity is evenly distributed in the range of $[0,255]$.
-However, the thermal image has a 14bit representation, and temperature distribution only exists in a specific and narrow range at $[0, 2^{14}]$.
-Thus, we investigate the effect of the normalization methods when training depth and pose networks for the thermal images. $N_{whole}$, $N_{MM}$, $N_{WC}$, $N_{NC}$, and $N_{CC}$ indicates normalization with the whole range($2^{14}$), with min-max range, with widely clipped range, with narrowly clipped range, and with narrow clipped range and colorization, respectively.
-The $N_{MM}$ is identical with the typical 8bit representation of thermal images, used in lots of datasets~\cite{bijelic2020seeing,li2019segmenting, treible2017cats, choi2018kaist,shivakumar2019pst900}.
-We train the depth and pose networks based on these normalization methods.
+Unlike a visible image that has evenly distributed measurement values within its whole range, most measured values for the raw thermal image exist only in a specific and narrow range.
+In this study, we investigate the effect of each thermal image representation method for self-supervised depth and pose learning from thermal images. $N_{whole}$, $N_{MM}$, $N_{WC}$, $N_{NC}$, and $N_{CC}$ indicate that images are re-scaled in the whole range($2^{14}$), min-max range, widely clipped range ($\tau_{min}$,$\tau_{max}$ = 0\textdegree C,60\textdegree C), narrowly clipped range, and narrow clipped range with colorization, respectively. $N_{MM}$ is identical with the typical 8bit representation of thermal images, used in lots of datasets and recognition tasks~\cite{bijelic2020seeing, treible2017cats, choi2018kaist}.

-The quantitative and qualitative results are shown in~\tabref{table:abl_Normalize_depth} and ~\figref{fig:abl_thr_normalize}. $N_{whole}$ lose the whole image details leading to weak temperature consistency supervision signal, $N_{MM}$ has high contrast image than $N_{whole}$ but frequently violate the temporal temperature consistency assumption, and $N_{WC}$, $N_{NC}$ have the temporal temperature consistency and relatively high contrast image that can give enough signal for a network training.
-However, the supervision signal of the continuous value on the single-channel is not sufficient enough.
-Also, sometimes the signal leads to a local minimum solution when especially high-temperature objects exist within images.
-Therefore, we map single-channel continuous value into three-channel discontinue value to generate a more strong temperature consistency signal and resist the outliers.
-Based on the $N_{CC}$, depth estimation network can be properly trained in both indoor/outdoor set.
+The quantitative and qualitative results are shown in~\tabref{table:abl_Normalize_depth} and ~\figref{fig:abl_thr_normalize}. $N_{whole}$ loses the whole image details leading to a weak self-supervisory signal, $N_{MM}$ has a higher contrast image than $N_{whole}$ but frequently violates the temporal consistency assumption leading to degraded depth performance, and $N_{WC}$ and $N_{NC}$ preserve the temporal temperature consistency and relatively high contrast image, which can provide a sufficient signal for network training.
+However, the supervision signal of the continuous value in the single-channel is not sufficient.
+Therefore, we map a single-channel continuous value into a three-channel discontinuous value to generate a more stronger temperature consistency signal.
+Thanks to the $N_{CC}$, the depth estimation network shows better performance.